kubernetes/dashboard/docs/devel/translations.md

 ## Providing translations for a new language

-To provide translations for a new language following steps have to be followed:
+To provide translations for a new language following steps have to be followed.

 #### Update configuration file